AUTOIMMUNE & INFLAMMATION

 5. Prioritize gut health.

-As we learn more about gut health and the microbiome, it’s becoming clear that the gut plays a role in many health concerns, including thyroid disorders.
+As we learn more about gut health and the microbiome, it’s becoming clear that the gut microbiome plays a role in many health concerns, including thyroid disorders.
 “It’s important to optimize gut function through lifestyle changes because the majority of the immune system resides in the gut,” Safdieh explains.
 “Gut bacteria actually assist in the conversion of T4 into T3, which is one of the key steps that needs to occur to increase thyroid function.”

 6. Start strength training.

 “Exercise, specifically strength training, helps build muscle, which indirectly affects thyroid health,” Safdieh says.
 Taking up an exercise habit may also help to reduce stress, and can help you maintain a healthy weight.
-Weight is a concern for many people with hypothyroidism, since it slows down your metabolism, making it more difficult to lose or maintain your weight.
+Weight gain is a concern for many people with hypothyroidism, since it slows down your metabolism, making it more difficult to lose or maintain your weight.

 7. Improve your sleep routine.